base-link/base/readme.md

 mkdir tunebond
 cd tunebond
 git clone git@github.com:tunebond/bolt.link.git
-git clone git@github.com:tunebond/nest.link.git
-git clone git@github.com:tunebond/crow.link.git
 git clone git@github.com:tunebond/base.link.git
 cd base.link
 # then watch or run files from here.
 ```

-Those 4 projects should be all you need for now to get going.
+Those projects should be all you need for now to get going.

 Also of note, is that the `code` object which you'll see throughout the
 compiler TypeScript codebase is basically a global object which is